 At least one parent is employed by the American Institute in Taiwan.

 At least one parent holds a United States of America (USA) passport.

 At least one parent holds a passport not from the USA, Republic of China (ROC), or People’s Republic of China (PRC).
 A second parent may hold any non-USA passport, including ROC or PRC passports.

 Both parents hold ROC passports or one parent holds an ROC passport and one parent holds a PRC passport.

 Both parents hold PRC passports.
 Children holding PRC passports may apply if ROC Ministry of Education criteria are met.

-Category 6 has been added in response to the 2014 mandate from the ROC ministry of Education.
+Category 5 was added in response to the 2014 mandate from the ROC ministry of Education.
 Children holding PRC passports may apply if ROC Ministry of Education criteria are met.

 Priority status will be given to applicants who have:

 - Sibling(s) currently enrolled or accepted to TAS;

 - A parent or sibling who is a TAS alumni.